13 June 2025

-Welcome to the latest Elders Water Market Update for the week beginning 13 November 2023.
+Welcome to the Elders Water Market Update for the 2024/25 season, for the week beginning 9 June 2025.

 Allocations